Plants for Planting (including nursery stock, roots, bulbs, seed and other plant parts)

 Q: How long does a permit last?

 A. The general permit to import plants and plant products and the postentry permit are both valid for 5 years.
-The permit for small lots of seed is valid for 3 years.
+The permits for postentry and small lots of seed is are valid for 3 years.

 Q. I don’t see my question here.
 Whom do I call for assistance?